rabanti-github/NanoXLSX/MigrationGuide.md

 However, most important change is the modularization of NanoXLSX, where the reading and writing functionalities were moved to separate packages: `NanoXLSX.Reader` and `NanoXLSX.Writer`.
 The core package `NanoXLSX.Core` now only contains the core classes, like `Workbook`, `Worksheet`, `Cell`, `Style`, etc.

-The following guides lists all necessary changes, as well as changed behaviors of properties and methods.
+The following guide lists all necessary changes, as well as changed behaviors of properties and methods.

 ---